tony-aw/tinycodet/README.md

   to import package `A`, and then overwrite it with package `B`.

 So there are several cases where it is perhaps desirable to load multiple packages under the same alias.
+And in fact R’s inability to load multiple packages under a single alias is one of the reasons to prefer attaching packages over using a package alias.

 And that is where `tinyoperator`’s `import_as()` function comes in.
-It allows loading multiple R packages under the same alias, and also informs the user which objects from a package will overwrite which objects from other packages, so you will never be surprised.
+It allows loading **multiple related** R packages under the same alias, and also informs the user which objects from a package will overwrite which objects from other packages, so you will never be surprised.
 The `import_as()` function also only loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).
 This is, I think, more desirable, as internal function should remain, you know, internal.

 `import_as(alias, pkgs, lib.loc)` is thus essentially the multi-package equivalent of `alias <- loadNamespace(package, lib.loc)`.